linkarzu/linkarzu-vscolors/README.md

 ## Where can you find my videos?

 - My youtube channel is [linkarzu](https://www.youtube.com/@linkarzu)
-- Here's one of my videos:
+- Here's another one of my videos:
 - [Dark Eldritch colorscheme variant in Neovim](https://youtu.be/WIATPUK33XU)

 <div align="left">